+-Interested in becoming a Visiting Poet?

 Have an idea for a poetry event you'd like to see happen on campus?
 Email firstname.lastname@example.org with your thoughts!

-Tab accepts book reviews of recently released poetry books from any students who wish to submit.
-Email firstname.lastname@example.org for more information.
+TAB accepts book reviews of recently released poetry books from Chapman graduate students who wish to submit.
+Email email@example.com for more information.

 MFA students are invited to read sample of their poetry during the Poetry Reading Series every winter.
 Contact Dr. Anna Leahy if you would like to be included.

 Every year, Tabula Poetica hires one or more graduate assistants to help organize events, update the website, work on the Tab poetry journal, and fulfill other critical functions.
-If you are interested in obtaining a position, speak to Dr. Anna Leahy before the start of the new school year.
+If you are interested in obtaining a position, email Dr. Anna Leahy at firstname.lastname@example.org before the start of the new school year.

 Tabula Poetica operates through the generosity of